 At 19 minutes in, we’re back to Jessica Chandler

 Indeed.
-But the film makers don’t focus on this.
+But the film makers don’t focus on that.

 At 22 minutes, we’re introduced to Dasani, 16 years old.